Fraud Blocker

 Triple Porthole

-#309 & 311 on Deck 3: one upper and two lower twin berths, two portholes, approximately 129-194 square feet, small sofa, wardrobe.
+#309 & 311 on Deck 3: one upper and two lower fixed twin berths, two portholes, approximately 129-194 square feet, small sofa, wardrobe.
 This cabin is suitable for families traveling with children, or guests who do not require a twin or more luxurious cabin.

 Hondius and Janssonius Twin Porthole with 2 berths, seating and 2 small portholes.